 Two.
-I got diagnosed with MS within 10 months of being broken up with my ex and the disastrous unraveling of two other flings.
+I got diagnosed with MS within 10 months of being broken up with and the disastrous unraveling of two other flings.

 I was in such denial that I even went into a job interview having to rely on leaning against a wall to hold me up.
 I bargained with the doctors to find me a nonexistent cure as soon as possible —there was no way I would let my disease progress to a point where I had to live the rest of my life in a wheelchair.
 I even went through Whole Foods aisles thinking that homeopathic medicine was the answer and I bought all of it – mushrooms, Tumeric, Vitamin D, Ignatia.
 I pitied myself: “No one is going to ever want to me.”
 And that led to a deep disassociation from my body.